 Our heritage is for everyone!
 A celebration of small town life featuring a fun filled family event that brings us all back in time for a moment to understand our heritage, enjoy the company of others and an opportunity to meet new friends.
 Activities include 5K/1K mile race, softball and Rolle Bolle Tournaments, children’s games, evening music entertainment.
 Join in on the meat & soup cook-off featuring, “Hutsepot” a (Belgian Dish).
-Craft and Food Vendors featured throughout the park and enjoy the Duck Derby at the Village Fountain.
+Craft and food vendors featured throughout the park and enjoy the Duck Derby at the village fountain.
 Activities begin at 8 am.

 A small town festival has carnival rides, a petting zoo, car show, pie and cake baking contest/auction, bingo and bands nightly that are sure to entertain the whole family!

 The holiday festivities in Bishop Hill begin with Julmarknad, or Christmas Market.
 This event is based on Scandinavian customs dating back to the Middle Ages when farmers and artisans would gather in the village squares to sell their wares.
 Bishop Hill businesses will be offering unique gifts, handmade wares, antiques, quilts, collectibles, baked goods, delicious foods, and Swedish imports.
+Businesses will be open from 10-5pm.
 Scandinavian foods such as herring, lutfisk, and rye bread are also in abundance.
 Select from a large array of delicious holiday cookies, homemade by community bakers on Friday and Saturday.

-The spirit of giving each year is renewed by the Bishop Hill, The Filling Station Restaurant who organizes the annual fundraiser to send the Quad Cities area veterans to Washington, D.C. part of the Honor Flight Network.
 A barbeque rib dinner, that’s finger licking good right off the grill starts the festivities.
 Patriot Guard and Legion Riders ride into town and kick off the festivities with an invocation and presentation of colors.
 Patriotic music is provided throughout the event as well as unique military exhibits and a military retreat is held promptly at 1800 hours with a 21 gun salute and taps.
 A live auction of donated items, including, locally made artisan craft to sports memorabilia and more is the highlight of the day, besides the eating that is.
-Golf cart shuttle service from outlying parking areas will be provided to Village Park by Cambridge Cart Sales.
-Area veterans are provided with a free trip to visit their memorial with priority given to survivors of World War II, Korean War, and any veteran with a terminal illness.
-Honor Flight Quad Cities operates on donations from organizations and individuals.
-Representatives from the Honor Flight organization attend the fundraiser.
+Area veterans are provided with a free trip to visit their memorial.
 All proceeds from the day’s events are donated to Honor Flight of the Quad Cities, $60,000 and counting.
 3 p.m. to 7 p.m.

 Music and fun for the entire family, participate in musical workshops, jamming sessions and a barn dance with instructions provided.
 Main stage concerts are held in Village Park.
-Main Stage Events begin at 11 am, Maypole procession at 4 pm, and Barn Dance at 7 pm.
+Main Stage events begin at 11 am, Maypole procession at 4 pm, and Barn Dance at 7 pm.

 Interact with skilled potters and a variety of fiber artists during this two day event.
 Artists are featured in an indoor/outdoor classroom at Bishop Hill's Prairie Arts Center.
 Potters of all levels will demonstrate wheel throwing and hand building techniques, the Native American art of horse hair pottery, pit and raku firing processes and more.
 Learn weaving, spinning, rug hooking and broom making.
 Make and take activities will be conducted both days.
-Jansson 5, a Bishop Hill-based group, will entertain with their diverse musical style in the village park Saturday afternoon, and an old-fashioned pie and ice cream social will be held there, too.
+Local musicians will entertain you with their diverse musical style in the village park Saturday afternoon, and an old-fashioned pie and ice cream social will be held there, too.
 Saturday evening, a soup supper takes place in the Bishop Hill Colony School.
 For $10, attendees can pick out a hand-thrown bowl, fill it with homemade soup, and take the bowl home afterward.